 An icy Christmas Day swim in South Devon has been a tradition for some time now, but in the...

 Prawle Point, owned by the National Trust, is a coastal headland in South Devon, and is the southernmost point of Devon.
 The point itself is home to dramatic high cliffs, that are both rugged and wild in their beauty.
 Boasting a warm and mild climate, Prawle Point is a haven for those who love the outdoors, and in particular, walking and wildlife enthusiasts.
 The coastline is rocky and arduous, but nevertheless, there are several coves with pebble beaches from which you can swim, all of which are accessed via the South West Coast Path.
-The National Coastwatch Institution has a station at the point, which was reopened as Devon’s first National Coastwatch Institution station in 1997, and this is also home to a visitor centre, open every day from 9am – 5pm, boasting a wide range of displays.
+The National Coastwatch Institution has a station at the point, which was reopened as Devon’s first National Coastwatch Institution station in 1997, and this is also home to a visitor centre that boasts a wide range of displays.
 For the full picture, check out the Prawle Point webcam ahead of your visit, which points from Prawle Point towards Bolt Head.

 The area around the point is renowned for its thriving wildlife, and because it’s so southerly, it is a bird watchers paradise, with migrant birds arriving first in the spring and gathering at the point for their long flights in the autumn.
 Buzzards, ravens, hawks and peregrine falcons are just a few of the many birds that abound the point, and sometimes, seals and dolphins can be seen offshore, and occasionally, basking sharks.
 What’s more, for those who are partial to old tales, many ships have wrecked at Prawle Point, with the most recent being in December 1992!
 At the time this attracted huge crowds, and eventually a local salvage company towed away the remains, some however, are still visible today, so be sure to keep your eyes peeled.